the-supernova/Udacity-Project-1/README.md

 Or, once the MS Login button is implemented, it will automatically log into the `admin` account.

-The website can be accessed here : https://articlecmswebapp.azurewebsites.net

 ## Project Instructions (For Student)

 You are expected to do the following to complete this project: